 Required Standardized Test Scores

 SAT (Scholastic Assessment Test) or ACT test scores are required of all international students.
 Test sites usually are located at a main American or international high school or a U.S. educational advising center in your area.
 More details for your area can be found at http://www.collegeboard.org/ and http://www.act.org/.
 Register for test dates far enough in advance so that your score results can be submitted by your application deadline.
 A combined Critical Reading and Math SAT score of 1350 or higher on the old SAT, or Evidence Based Reading and Writing and Math score of 1410 or higher on the new SAT.
 An ACT composite of 32 or higher, is preferred.
 If your score is lower, we will consider your English proficiency test results when reviewing your credentials (see below).

 Required English Proficiency Test Scores

-Online registration is available internationally for the computer-based Test of English as a Foreign Language (TOEFL).
+Online registration is available internationally for the Internet-based Test of English as a Foreign Language (TOEFL).
 The online-registration service provides credit-card processing and real-time seat assignment.
 By the end of the registration session, you will receive your test date, test-center location, confirmation number and confirmation that the credit card has been accepted.
 You can register online at www.ets.org/toefl.